BluInsights offers dependencies analysis for multiple languages (see the complete list). It is also possible to import

 You can automatically create workpackages and their related subgraphs based on entry-point programs described in an Excel file.
 Each workpackage will contain the provided entry-point program as well as all it's dependencies (fetched automatically).
-The Excel file should contain in the first column the files names and its workpackage in the second column.
+The Excel file should contain in the first column the files names and their workpackages in the second column.

 Import dependencies analysis